Which WebP delivery method is the best for me?

 Please note that this method might break some third party plugins and/or styles that depend on "<img>" tags, so this is the least recommended method.

 Without altering the page code (via .htaccess): Delivering WEBP images via HTACCESS.
-There are some WordPress configurations that don't allow this, like sites that run on Nginx servers or other rules in .htaccess which might interfere.
-Here's how you can configure ShortPixel Image Optimizer to work with Nginx web server.
+There are some WordPress configurations that don't allow this, like sites with other rules in the .htaccess file or sites running on NGINX servers (here's how you can configure ShortPixel Image Optimizer to work with Nginx web server).

 *Generation of WebP is free of charge, but optimization of the original image will spend a credit as usual.
 Optimizing an image is required to create a WebP file.